lordvkrum/stockapp-timeline-demo/README.md

 Search input to allow users to type and search symbols, these results can be selected for more functionality.

+### List of raw data for prices list with TIME_SERIES_MONTHLY api

+With selected symbol, monthly data is requested and displayed as a list, there results are virtually scrolled (so we don't add overhead to the application) and support sorting over data fields.

 ## Added Packages

 ### `@tanstack/react-query`

 Package that offers caching for data out of the box, which is ideal for `alphavantage` api consumption given that free accounts have a limit of requests per day.

+### `react-virtuoso`

+Package that offers virtual scrolling, needed given the large amount of raw data for monthly prices list.

+### `date-fns`

+Package with Date manipulation utils, useful for formating, sorting and comparison.

 ## Available Scripts